 When you enter, there are three small table scattered through the front part of the pastry shop.
 Straight ahead is the counter, which features a large cool case and a small section containing a few loaves of bread.
 In the far front corner of the shop there is a small selection of pre-packaged goods.
 Behind the counter there is a small coffee/espresso maker along with a selection of tea bags.

-One of the things I like about the place is that they have a lot of treats in the $2-4.00 range.
+One of the things I like about Munch It is that they have a lot of treats in the $2-4.00 range.
 They also offers whole pies and cakes.
 The offerings go from the fairly simple baked goods all the way up to elaborately decorated cakes.

 Munch It Pastry Shop is located only a couple of blocks from St. Boniface Hospital.
 The baked good from here make a great break from what passes for food at the hospital.